14 Top-Rated Attractions & Things to Do in Medford, OR

-Still undergoing a revitalization, Main Street in downtown Medford is lined with numerous boutique shops, local restaurants, and things to do indoors.
-Whether it's antique perusing, dining on fresh fare, or community engagement, downtown Medford offers unique activities around every street corner.
-For more shopping and entertainment near Medford, the charming small town of Jacksonville is fifteen minutes west of the city.
+It's not all about outdoor attractions in Medford.
+Numerous boutique shops, local restaurants, and things to do indoors line Main Street downtown.
+Whether it's antique perusing, dining on fresh fare, or community engagement, this downtown corridor offers unique activities around every street corner.
+For more shopping and entertainment near Medford, the charming small town of Jacksonville is 15 minutes west of the city.

 Plan your sightseeing with our list of the top things to do in Medford, Oregon.